Audiveris/omr-dataset-tools/prepare/README.md

 #### `restHNr` label
 There is no instance of this `restHNr` label in the dataset.
 I don't know what it is and looks like.
+Perhaps the number (Nr) of measures concerned by a restHBar just below?
 We'll remove this label.

 #### `staff` label
 The `staff` label has 14496 instances in the training part, and 3864 instances in the validation part.
 First inference results have shown that this class is very poorly recognized.
-We think we should simply ignore this label.
+I think we should simply ignore this label.

 #### Noteheads